Lusk1nha/todo-list/README.md

 A todo-list with drag function

-With this project a learn about elements with effects and drag function
+In this project I learned about effects and drag functions in elements, arrow functions and how to create html elements using javascript.

-Coded by me!
+All this coded by me!

 # Technologies

-HTML5, CSS3 and JavaScript
+In this project I used HTML5, CSS3 and JavaScript

 ## Result

-> ### See the result live [here](https://todo-list-vercel.vercel.app/)
+> ### See and interact with the application [here](https://todo-list-vercel.vercel.app/)
 [![codepen.io](https://github.com/Lusk1nha/todo-list/blob/master/src/assets/todo-list-img-demonstrate.png)](https://todo-list-vercel.vercel.app/)